-c) European Union Delegation
+c) European Union Delegation for the Pacific

 The partnership with the EUD remains a strategic and technical partnership.
-While the EU does not have physical presence in country, and COVID restrictions made it difficult for in country visits, it actively participates in strategic decisions on the implementation of Spotlight at the level of the Steering Committee.
-The Spotlight Coordination team together with technical lead agency holds monthly meetings with the EUD.
+While the EUD does not have physical presence in country, and COVID restrictions made it difficult for in country visits, it actively participates in strategic decisions on the implementation of Spotlight at the level of the Steering Committee.
+The Spotlight Coordination team together with technical lead agency holds monthly meetings with the EUD since August 2021.